-Given the fact that many of the Orkney’s main attractions are situated very close to eachother, visiting the majority of the sights in one day is entirely possible; however, the main issue is figuring out how to get to them.
+Given the fact that many of Orkney’s main attractions are situated very close to each other, visiting the majority of the sights in one day is entirely possible; however, the main issue is figuring out how to get to them.

 Some of the many ancient sights include Maeshowe, an ancient tomb tagged with Viking graffiti, Skara Brae, a mysteriously deserted Neolithic village, as well as the Standing Stones of Stenness and the Ring of Brodgar, both of which can be compared to the likes of Stonehenge.

-Some companies like Scapa Scuba (Phone: +01856 851 218)offer scuba diving lessons to tourists who are interested in diving around the ships, however you will need to enrol in a one-day training course prior to your dive, which could cost anywhere between £100 and £200.
-(To contact Scapa Scuba fill out the contact form.
+Some companies like Scapa Scuba (Phone: +01856 851 218)offer scuba diving lessons to tourists who are interested in diving around the ships, however, you will need to enroll in a one-day training course prior to your dive, which could cost anywhere between £100 and £200.

 The nearby Italian Chapel is also a popular tourist attraction for Orkney visitors because it was built by Italian POWs in 1943 so they could have a place of worship during their imprisonment.
 Cows are one of the main entertainments here on the windy and desolate Orkneys.

-The symbolic Isle of Hoy is another attraction and iconic symbol of the Orkneys that can easily be seen if you are taking a day ferry between Stromness and Scrabster.
+The symbolic Isle of Hoy is another attraction and iconic symbol of the Orkneys that can easily be seen if you are taking a daily ferry between Stromness and Scrabster.